ploner/RGeckoboard/README.md

 #### Create a Bar Chart using the CustomWidget API

-Using `geckoCustomWidgetUpdate` data from a `data.frame` is easily pushed to Geckoboard and visualized by a Bar Chart.
+Using `geckoCustomWidgetUpdate`, data from a `data.frame` can be pushed easily to Geckoboard and visualized by a Bar Chart.
 First create a new CustomWidget in Geckoboard, then copy the `widget key` to paste it into R.

 ``` r